lals1/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to connect
+share-img: /assets/img/shankar.jpg
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Shankar Lal.
+I have the following life achievements:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- Engineer who can control computers
+- Parent

 What else do you need?

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I was born and grew up in Sindh, Pakistan, and moved to Finland for better life.

+After graduating in master degree in Communication Engineering from the Aalto University in Espoo Finland, I started working for IT tech companies.

+During this time, I started writing Blogs as a hobby.